Irshad-Khan/School-Management-System-Api-in-NODE-JS/readme.md

 ```

 # Lecture 9: Creating YearGroup Model
 In this lecture we will add logic for yearGroup model.
-Lets craete file YearGroup.js in model/Academic folder and add below code.
+Lets create file YearGroup.js in model/Academic folder and add below code.

 ```bash
 const mongoose = require('mongoose');